MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-conceptual.md

 # Solutions: Concepts

-This section describes concepts whose understanding could help you complete tasks related to creating and monitoring programs.
-It also contains a [Frequently Asked Questions](solutions-intro.md#solutions-frequently-asked-questions) section.
+This section describes concepts whose understanding could help you complete tasks related to creating and monitoring programs by using the solutions feature.
+Those tasks are described in the step-by-step walkthrough for creating a program, [Solutions: Walkthrough](solutions-task.md).

-For a step-by-step walkthrough that uses the capabilities of Solutions feature to create a program, see [Solutions: Walkthrough](solutions-task.md).

 ## Use a .csv file